accordproject/techdocs/docs/accordproject.md

 title: Overview
 ---

-The Accord Project is an open source, non-profit, initative working to transform contract management and contract automation by digitizing contracts.
+The Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.

 The Accord Project provides an open, industry-driven, specification and implementation for smart legal contracts that includes the leading law firms and blockchain technology organizations in the world.
 The Project has created the following Open Source software packages:
 - [Cicero](cicero.md): reusable executable templates for legal contracts and clauses